mgyura/pyd-google_cal/README.md

 pyd-google_cal
 ==============

-Simple way to add a Google Calendar with a WordPress shortcode
+Creates a shortcode for dropping in a Google Calendar.
+The plugin uses your WordPress Timezone by default.
+Example: [pydgooglecal account="michael@pokayoke.co" width="800" height="600"].